German and Philosophy BA

 On this course you can either take an equal number of modules from each subject or you can decide to study more modules in German or in Philosophy.
 You will also have a year abroad in a German-speaking country, during which you can study at university (and take German philosophy courses if you wish), be a teaching assistant at a school, or do a work placement.

 On the German programme, you will combine intensive practical language learning with a wide range of academic modules taught by active researchers.
 These cover society, literature, culture, politics, linguistics, film, and thought in the German-speaking world.
 Options of particular interest to philosophers include Modern German Thought, Freud, and German Culture and Ideas.
 We teach around a third of our modules in German.
 You can also take modules in Dutch or Luxembourgisch.
 Find out more about the German side of the course, including German modules.

 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their fields.
 You can develop your understanding of the key areas of philosophy, such as ethics, aesthetics, theory of knowledge, political philosophy, philosophy of language, and logic.
 We also offer modules on major figures in the history of philosophy, such as Plato, Aristotle, and Descartes.
 German philosophers you can study include Leibniz, Kant, Hegel, and Nietzsche.

 The Philosophy side of the degree is highly flexible, with no required modules.
-Dual students have the choice of exactly the same modules as single-honours Philosophy and German students.
+Dual students have the choice of exactly the same modules as single-honours Philosophy students.
 Philosophy modules

 If you'd like any more information, or have any questions, please contact us.